-The Model 2750 can test continuity using the 2-wire $1k\Omega$ range.
+The instrument can test continuity using the 2-wire $1k\Omega$ range.
 After selecting continuity, you will be prompted to enter the threshold resistance level (1 to $1000\Omega$ ).
 When the measured circuit is below the set threshold level, the instrument will beep and display the resistance readings.
-When the measured circuit is above the threshold level, the message "OPEN" will be displayed.
+When the measured circuit is above the threshold level, the instrument will not beep and either display the resistance reading or the message "OPEN".
+If the reading is below $1100\Omega$ it will be displayed.
+If the reading is $1100\Omega$ above, "OPEN" will instead be displayed.

-NOTE The reading rate for continuity is fixed at FAST (0.1 PLC).
+NOTE The reading rate for continuity is fixed at 0.01 PLC.